Are you in search of the best substrate for planted tanks?

 Look no further!
 We found the best products in the hobby and are glad to share them with you.
 These products have a ton of reviews to back up our claim on them.

-Purpose of Substrate in Planted Tanks
+Purpose of Planted Tank Substrate

 Just a brief recap if you’re just getting into the aquarium hobby.
 Substrate is the material that covers the bottom of your fish tank.
 An example everyone should know is gravel.
 Other examples include, rocks, potting soil, sand, or even a combination of 2 or more listed.
 Every planted tank needs substrate…Why?
 Not only does it help with beneficial bacteria, plants need substrate for their roots to grow.
 Preferably one that’s rich in nutrients.